Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

 • ½ teaspoon crushed red pepper flakes, more or less to taste

-• cup chopped peanuts, for garnish
+• Chopped peanuts, for garnish

 • Chopped fresh cilantro, for garnish